imanghafoori1/laravel-terminator/README.md

 `

+### When to use it?
-### Code smell:
+#### Code smell:
-- when you see that you have an endpoint from which you have to send back more than one type of response... then this package is going to help you a lot.
+- When you see that you have an endpoint from which you have to send back more than one type of response... then this package is going to help you a lot.

 #### Example:

-consider a login endpoint! it may return 4 type of responses in different cases:
+Consider a typical login endpoint.
+It may return 5 type of responses in different cases:
 - 1- User is already logged in, so redirect.
 - 2- Successfull login
 - 3- Invalid credentials error